prishavellimalai4/SSC_Leichhardt_Timetable/docs/README.md

 - [`README.md`](README.md) - Main documentation (this file)
 - [`CONFIGURATION.md`](CONFIGURATION.md) - Complete configuration guide
 - [`GITHUB_PAGES_DEPLOYMENT.md`](GITHUB_PAGES_DEPLOYMENT.md) - GitHub Pages deployment guide
+- [`../SCRIPT_SETUP.md`](../SCRIPT_SETUP.md) - Python scripts and development tools
-- [`../config-example-riverside.json`](../config-example-riverside.json) - Example configuration for another school
+- [`config-example-riverside.json`](docs/config-example-riverside.json) - Example configuration for another school

 ## How It Works

 The application automatically:
 1. Loads the school configuration from `config.json`
 2. Applies school-specific styling, colors, and logic
+3. Adapts the layout based on screen dimensions (height-responsive compact mode)
-3. Loads the current period based on time and bell schedule
+4. Loads the current period based on time and bell schedule
-4. Checks if the current period has classes for configured year levels
+5. Checks if the current period has classes for configured year levels
-5. If no classes are found, advances to the next period with classes
+6. If no classes are found, advances to the next period with classes
-6. Displays the timetable with classes organized by year level
+7. Displays the timetable with classes organized by year level
-7. Handles special cases like sport periods with combined year groups
+8. Handles special cases like sport periods with combined year groups

 ## Configuration Examples

 The repository includes example configurations:
-- `../config.json` - Default Tempe High School configuration
+- `config.json` - Default Tempe High School configuration
-- [`../config-example-riverside.json`](../config-example-riverside.json) - Example for a different school
+- [`docs/config-example-riverside.json`](docs/config-example-riverside.json) - Example for a different school

 ## For Other Schools